Reuters: Russian website disguised as media tried to influence US voters

 The journalists found three US-based authors who wrote articles for the NAEBC.
 Two of them had previously collaborated with the right-wing media, and the third was an amateur journalist.
 One of the authors, who asked not to be named, said that they had worked for NAEBC for the past month, but were unaware of Russian support.

-The NAEBC positions itself as a “free and independent” media outlets based in Hungary, and its mission is to promote conservative and right-wing views.
+The NAEBC positions itself as a “free and independent” media based in Hungary, with its mission to promote conservative and right-wing views.
 There is a warning on the main page of the site: “Don't be fooled”.
 However, the very name of the site is a pun, meaning just a crude variation of the word "cheat", notes Reuters.

 Social media users posing as editors and journalists promoted the site's content, which, in turn, was “reposted” by right-wing users.